vidhanbhonsle/demo-app-Telnyx/README.md

  You need to do following:
  1. Sign up for Telnyx account
- 1. Obtain a number to use for SMS auto-responder app
+ 1. Obtain a number with SMS capabilities for auto-responder app
  1. Configure the number for messaging